 By now, you likely have a great understanding for how to use the step pages to move your recruiting process along.
-The first two steps have been about getting informed and researching, and you should continue to learn as much as...
+The first two steps have been about understanding all the college baseball opportunities available to you and...

 ✅Get honest and objective feedback on your abilities and make a list of areas of your game that need improvement to reach the standard of play for the level of college baseball you wish to play